bpineau/kube-alert/README.md

 ## Usage

-The daemon may run as a pod in the cluster (then should find the Kubernetes api-server automatically), or outside of the cluster (then, he will use the "-s" command line flag, or the Kubernetes configuration specified with "-k", or the default ~/.kube/config).
+The daemon may run as a pod in the cluster, or outside of the cluster.
+He should find the Kubernetes api-server automatically, but you can provide this server's address with "-s" flag, or a full config with "-k".

 You can pass configuration values either by command line arguments, or environment variables, or with a yaml configuration file.